|38.01||County agricultural societies; formation, powers.|

 38.01 County agricultural societies; formation, powers.

-(c) The society may contract with the sheriff, local municipality, or security guard as defined in section 626.88 to provide the society with police service.
-A person providing police service pursuant to a contract is not, by reason of the contract, classified as an employee of the agricultural society for any purpose other than the discharge of powers and duties under the contract.
+As an alternative to the appointment of special constables, the society may contract with the sheriff or local municipality to provide the society with the same police service it may secure by appointing special constables.
+A person providing police service pursuant to such a contract is not, by reason of the contract, classified as an employee of the agricultural society for any purpose other than the discharge of powers and duties under the contract.

-(d) Any person who shall willfully violate any rule or regulation made by agricultural societies during the days of a fair shall be guilty of a misdemeanor.
+Any person who shall willfully violate any rule or regulation made by such societies during the days of a fair shall be guilty of a misdemeanor.

 The provisions of this section supersede all special laws on the same subject.